Khql3d/Elzero-first-attempt/README.md

 [View the site](https://khql3d.github.io/Elzero-first-attempt/)

-This design was made by Elzero and built by me.
+This project was designed by Elzero and built by me.